-You can get them in different materials, from bamboo to aluminium, rosewood and casein.
+You can get them in different materials, from plastic needles to bamboo aluminum, stainless steel, rosewood, and casein.

 From my own experience with casein needles, I have broken every set I ever had and I was very upset (sad face).

-I’m not so keen on aluminium either, because if you get sweaty hands or you are a tight knitter, they become hard to work with.
+I’m not so keen on aluminum needles either, because if you get sweaty hands or you are a tight knitter, they become hard to work with.

 I prefer to use wooden knitting needles – bamboo or rosewood, as they are long-lasting and robust.